 The source selection screen displays a comprehensive list of all connected storage devices.
 You can expand each device to see its partitions.
-For more information, you can switch to the Info tab, which is where Disk Drill for Windows displays things such as the device model, serial number, revision, or physical number.
+For more information, you can switch to the General section, which is where Disk Drill for Windows displays things such as the device model, serial number, revision, or physical number.
 Storage devices that are not in good working order are marked with a clickable "!" symbol.

 Managing found files

 One area where Disk Drill for Windows excels is the management of found files.
 You can choose between several different views depending on if you want to see more information about each file or handy thumbnails, and there are multiple filters in the left pane and above the scan results to help you narrow down the scan results with a simple click.
 For example, you can display only certain file types or focus on a specific date.

 Disk Drill's preview feature makes it easy to tell apart recoverable files that have been damaged beyond repair from those that can be recovered without any issues.
 But you don't even need to preview each and every file to know that it can be recovered because Disk Drill for Windows automatically displays the recovery chances of each file.